farah-droid/maze-runner/README.md

 ## Observations
 I ran the automated explorer in two modes:
-- Non-visual mode: `python main.py --type static --auto`
+- Non-visual mode: `python main.py --type static`
-- Visual mode: `python main.py --type static --auto --visualize`
+- Visual mode: `python main.py --type static --visualize`

 The explorer discovered the solution to the static maze in 1279 moves without going back.
 The visual mode was approximately 42 seconds as a function of the screen update time, and the non-visual mode took practically no time.
 The result suggests that performance difference is caused by rendering time in the visual mode and not inefficiencies in the algorithm.